 Don’t Call it a “Crossover” Like Ford and other makers, Toyota has largely abandoned the distinction between “traditional” and “crossover” sport utility vehicles.
 “It was confusing our customers,” said Bill Fay, Group Vice President of the Toyota Brand.
 Now, Toyota refers to both under the “mid-size sport utility vehicle umbrella”.
 This might seem to be a small thing, but for decades (at least since 1997 when unibody “crossovers” began appearing) automakers have been making this distinction.
 The customers largely did not know or care about the difference, they just bought the emerging crossovers in droves.

 Toyota’s Two-Tier Mid-Size SUV Strategy With the introduction of the 2014 Toyota Highlander, Toyota continues with a two tier mid-size SUV strategy.
-The unibody 8-pasenger Highlander goes into its third generation with the 2014 model year entry in [...]
+The unibody 8-pasenger Highlander goes into its third generation with the 2014 model year [...]